 #HH- (C) FRANK JAMES LEFT HAND RIG

-(Photo Pending) shortly after Jesse James was killed, his brother Frank James surrendered to Gov. Crittendon.
+Shortly after Jesse James was killed, his brother Frank James surrendered to Gov. Crittendon.
 At that time he gave his left hand holster to the Governor along with his gun belt held together with a black roller buckle.
 This holster is an early style Slim Jim and will fit either a Colt Single Action or Remington 1875.
-The complete set of holster, belt and buckle ~ $349.95 (Our display holster is in right hand).
+The complete set of holster, belt and buckle ~ $349.95 Holster can be made left, right, or cross draw.

 Indian replicas not made by Native Americans as defined by 2.5 USC & 305 ET SEQ.